 Beautiful landscapes.
 If there are mountains, hills, or beaches, I’ll be there!

-What kind of theme have you adapted in your photography?
-How has your theme evolved over time, if at all?
+What type of theme do you tend to incorporate in your photos?
+How has that evolved over time, if at all?

 I think it has evolved a lot based on my improvements and growth as a photographer.
 At first I would just edit and post whatever I felt looked good; over time, certain things resonate with you more — angles, composition, colors, tones, editing style, etc. Photographers tend to gravitate toward whatever resonates with them, as it’s all an expression of personality through their photos and edits.
 The better your technical skills are, the more you can express through your editing.